exonum/exonum-doc/src/contributing.md

 - Push commits to the branch
 - Create a pull request for merging the topic branch

+### Doing Research

+Before starting to code, it makes sense to check if the analogous PR hasn’t been submitted (or even accepted) before.
+Accordingly, you may want to search pull requests and issues of the targeted repository by keywords, tags, etc.

+If you want to start contributing and not sure where to start, a good frame of reference are open GitHub issues in repositories.
+Issues are commonly tagged by their relevance, topic and milestone, which should provide some insight into most topical issues relevant to your expertise.

 ### Adding Commits

 In general [commits should be atomic](https://en.wikipedia.org/wiki/Atomic_commit#Atomic_commit_convention)